Poustka: Etymology

-The word poustka denoted lonely house or abandoned house.
+The Czech word poustka denoted lonely house or abandoned house.
 The Middle High German word einôti (in modern German Einöde), which gave rise to the German name of the settlement Oed, had the same meaning.

 Geography

 Poustka is located about 8 km northwest of Cheb and 40 km west of Karlovy Vary.
 It lies in the Fichtel Mountains.
 The highest point is the hill Kozinec at 551 m above sea level.
 The stream Slatinný potok flows through the municipality.

 History

 The first written mention of Poustka is from 1275.
 Ostroh was first mentioned in 1322.
 The villages developed typically for the castle grounds, they provided the background for the castle.
 Farmers and people working at the castle lived here.
 It used to be a strategic point, but later the original function of the castle changed and it became mainly an administrative centre.
 Among the notable owners of the castle were the families of Schlick, Juncker, Zedtwitz and Nostitz.